 Didn't the Administration Already Require Vaccination for Contractor Employees?

 No. Prior executive action from earlier this summer was not as broad as yesterday's order.
-While the President's remarks on July 29, 2021 were blunt ("If you want to do business with the federal government, get your workers vaccinated"), a White House fact sheet announced measures that did not mandate vaccination for all contractor personnel.
+While the President's remarks on July 29, 2021 were blunt ("If you want to do business with the federal government, get your workers vaccinated"), a White House fact sheet announced measures that did not mandate a COVID vaccine for federal contractor personnel.
 The fact sheet said "that to help protect workers and their communities, every federal government employee and onsite contractor will be asked to attest to their vaccination status" and that "[a]nyone who does not attest to being fully vaccinated will be required to wear a mask on the job no matter their geographic location, physically distance from all other employees and visitors, comply with a weekly or twice weekly screening testing requirement, and be subject to restrictions on official travel."
 The Safer Federal Workforce Task Force issued "COVID-19 Workplace Safety: Agency Model Safety Principles," confirming the fact sheet's summary and providing more details the same day.

 What Is the Purpose of the New Executive Order?

 The executive order states that "adequate COVID-19 safeguards" will "decrease the spread of COVID-19, which will decrease worker absence, reduce labor costs, and improve the efficiency of contractors and subcontractors at sites where they are performing work for the Federal Government."
 Accordingly, "ensuring that Federal contractors and subcontractors are adequately protected from COVID-19 will bolster economy and efficiency in Federal procurement."